hexbatch/apple-core/v1/docs/core-overview.md

 # User

 A user is described in the api this way.

-A user has an id, a guid, and a list of attributes.
+A user has an id, a guid, and their own token type.

+The token type has the list of attributes.
 A user can include non system attributes they have permission for

     So a user:
         id: number
         guid: string
-        attributes: []
+        token-type: made new for the user, inherits from the system user token type (see system tokens and attributes)

+When a user is created, a user group is created as well, whose token inherits both from the default group token, and the user token made here.

+Anyone added to the user group will be able to read the user's private data.
+An admin on the user's group will be able to also write all private and public data

 ----------------------------------------
 # User Groups

 A user group is a collection of users who have permissions.

-A user group is not discoverable to non-members, but a user can see which groups they belong in A user group can have attributes for image, docs, but scripts do not run here.
+A user group is not discoverable to non-members, but a user can see which groups they belong in

+A user group can have attributes for image, docs, but scripts do not run here.

 Because user groups do not have an owner, only system attributes or attributes that do not need permission checks can be used here

+Each user group inherits from a base user group token type.
+For example, if a company creates a group

     So a user-group:
         users: [] who is in the group
         admins: [] who can directly modify the list using the api
-        attributes: []
+        token-type: made new for the group, inherits from the system group token type (see system tokens and attributes)

 ----------------------------------------

 # Attributes

 Are the core of the api here.

 Attributes can be defined by the code, in which case they are not owned, and cannot be edited or deleted.

 Attributes can be created|edited|deleted by a user.

 Attributes can be restricted to only be used in a token or type-group if there are one or more other specified siblings.
     These siblings can have an ancestor or parent that matches this.

 Attributes can have an optional whitelist to allow which users can own, change the value of, and read this value of this attribute.
     A descendant can change the groups, but only by limiting the groups further

-Attribute values can be a number, string, json, markdown, binary (image , pdf only), a script to run string specific types can be : iso date time, color, url, email, social account , phone, any number is any numeric value
+Attribute values can be a number, string, json, markdown, binary (image , pdf only), a script to run, location

+string specific types can be :
+* iso date time, color, url, email, social account , phone, any
+* number is any numeric value
+* location is lat, lon

 An attribute is defined, when applied its value is put next to the action's instantiated values (a token or type group has a list of their attributes and current values)
 Starting out, the default value is used, if no default then null